Skip to content

 Tools and Materials for Effective Plastering

-To work effectively with plaster, artists need specific tools and materials.
-These include:
+To work with plaster, you need specific tools and materials.
+Here's a list of essentials:

 • Plaster of Paris or gypsum plaster